Applications for Fall 2021 are OPEN!

 - Provide a minimum of two regularly scheduled tutoring hours per week

 - Attend monthly program meetings with your assigned Meeting Leader.
-If you miss two monthly meetings, you will be asked to forfeit your role

 - Be professional, inclusive and welcoming in your communication